 LASIK, short for laser-assisted in situ keratomileusis, is the most popular refractive surgery available today.
 Each year, more than one million LASIK procedures are performed in the United States.
-Dr. McCleery and Dr. Rogers provide free Lasik consultations and will discuss whether or not you are a good candidate for the procedure.
+Our doctors provide free Lasik consultations and will discuss whether or not you are a good candidate for the procedure.
 They have a qualified group of surgeons that they recommend for your procedure.
 After your Lasik, you may continue your care with Peepers Optical for your surgical post-op visits.

 LASIK has become the premier surgery for vision correction because it’s quick and painless, there is little or no discomfort after the procedure and vision recovery is rapid – some patients already see 20/20 the following day.